 These data are from a February 1998 supplement to the Current Population Survey.
 Note that the percentages in the chart are for displaced workers employed at the time of the survey.
 Find more information on displacement in "Worker displacement in the mid-1990s," by Steven Hipple, Monthly Labor Review, July 1999.

-Bureau of Labor Statistics, U.S. Department of Labor, The Economics Daily, Displaced professional workers most likely to return to same occupation on the Internet at http://www.bls.gov/opub/ted/1999/oct/wk2/art04.htm (visited October 22, 2014).
+Bureau of Labor Statistics, U.S. Department of Labor, The Economics Daily, Displaced professional workers most likely to return to same occupation at https://www.bls.gov/opub/ted/1999/oct/wk2/art04.htm (visited January 31, 2023).